 During the COVID-19 pandemic, JFCS is offering virtual social work assessments to help identify resources, set up in-home services, schedule appointments, and assist with sorting through mail and paying bills.
-Prior to COVID-19, this initial assessment was conducted in the home, and is no available virtually through various forms of telehealth, followed by three quarterly follow-up visits within a 12-month period.
+Prior to COVID-19, this initial assessment was conducted in the home, and is now available virtually through various forms of telehealth, followed by three quarterly follow-up visits within a 12-month period.
 These visits, whether virtual or in person, are intended to monitor the client’s needs and implement services throughout the year.
+While there are fees associated, we do offer a sliding scale fee for assessments and ongoing case management services.
+After an assessment, an individual is then considered a full client and can avail themselves of additional JFCS services, including volunteer services.

 SOCIAL WORK ASSESSMENT